 Update: One or more card offers in this post are no longer available.
 Check our Hot Deals for the latest offers.

-In the first year you get the sign-up bonus, so for some folks, paying the annual fee is a no-brainer.
+In the first year you get the welcome bonus, so for some folks, paying the annual fee is a no-brainer.
 Because you can get A LOT of Big Travel with 100,000 AMEX Membership Rewards points.

 But is it worth keeping the AMEX Business Platinum card for a 2nd year and beyond?